DavisWeaver/stonkr_public/README.md

 # Whats next?

 I have not found these single-stock forecasts to be very useful for guiding investment decisions.
 I am putting this package out as is mostly as a teaching/learning tool but its possible that someone smarter than me could tweak the parameters or extend the modeling framework to make useful inferences about future stock movement.

+# Donate

+You can find me on venmo www.venmo.com/Davis-Weaver